Bosnia and Herzegovina

 Recommendations for Action

 • The amended demining law drafted in 2017, which had still to be adopted as of writing, should be revised and re-submitted to Parliament for adoption.
-Liability policy and clearly defining “all reasonable effort” in the context of BiH should be discussed in parallel with the revision.

-• BiH should strengthen the governance and management of its mine action programme by improving communication and coordination with clearance operators and other key stakeholders, including through the re-establishment of a “Country Coalition” approach and technical working groups (TWGs).
+• BiH should strengthen the governance and management of its mine action programme by improving communication and coordination with operators and other key stakeholders, including through the re-establishment of a “Country Coalition” and technical working groups (TWGs).

-• BHMAC should detail the steps it plans to take to further mainstream gender and diversity within its mine action programme and improve gender balance in the sector, at the least by meeting the target of 40% female staff set by the 2003 Law on Gender Equality.
+• BHMAC should detail the steps it plans to take to effectively mainstream gender and diversity within its mine action programme and improve gender balance in the sector, at the least by meeting the target of 40% female staff set by the 2003 Law on Gender Equality.

-Download the full "Clearing the Mines 2023" report for BiH
+Download the full "Clearing the Mines 2024" report for BiH

-Click here to download the "Clearing the Mines 2023" report for Bosnia and Herzegovina.
+Click here to download the "Clearing the Mines 2024" report for Bosnia and Herzegovina.